-By now, most businesses are aware of EMV or chip cards, the new technology in credit card processing.
-The major credit card companies announced requirements for processors and businesses to accept these chip cards that have been shown to reduce fraud in card-present environments.
+By now, EMV chip cards are commonplace in the United States.
+The major credit card companies announced requirements for processors and businesses to accept these chip cards because they had been shown to reduce fraud in card-present environments.

 For most businesses, the compliance date was October 1st, 2015.
-(Pay at the pump gas stations have until 2020 to comply.)
-If you’re holding out on upgrading to EMV chip card equipment, here’s what you need to know.
+(Pay at the pump gas stations had until 2020 to comply due to the cost and complexity of the upgrades.)

 - What is EMV?